alanqoudif/ITP-mec/README_SumAndAverage.md

-# Demo3 - Sum and Average Calculation
+# SumAndAverage - Sum and Average Calculation

 ## What it does